danishsayed-ae/Open-Innovation-AI-Challenge/TEST-README.md

 This repository contains automated tests to verify the functionality of the file upload feature.
 It covers both positive and negative scenarios, along with some identified bugs.

+## Design Approach Overview

+This framework follows the Page Object Model (POM) design pattern, with deliberate design choices to prioritize debugging, simplicity, collaboration, and reusability.
+Below is an explanation of the approach and its benefits:

+### Key Features of the Design
+	1. Locators Inside Methods for Easier Debugging
+	•	Locators are purposefully kept inside the methods where they are used.
+	•	This simplifies debugging, as the locator and its corresponding logic are in one place, avoiding unnecessary abstraction.
+	•	When the UI changes, it’s easier to identify and update the affected locators without sifting through multiple files.
+	2. Adherence to the DRY Principle
+	•	DRY (Don’t Repeat Yourself) ensures that reusable logic and actions (e.g., filling forms, clicking buttons) are encapsulated into methods shared across the framework.
+	•	This reduces redundancy and maintenance overhead while ensuring consistency in test execution.
+	3. KISS Principle in Action
+	•	KISS (Keep It Stupid Simple) is applied to ensure that the framework remains straightforward:
+	•	The design is easy to understand, even for junior QA engineers.
+	•	By avoiding over-engineering, the test framework is lightweight and intuitive to work with.
+	4. Dynamic Test Data
+	•	Test data is dynamically driven directly from the test case specification files.
+	•	This eliminates hardcoding, ensures flexibility, and enables seamless updates to test cases without modifying the core framework.
+	5. Enhanced Collaboration
+	•	This approach is highly accessible to junior QA automation engineers, enabling them to contribute effectively without needing extensive knowledge of advanced design patterns.
+	•	Collaboration is streamlined, and test preparation becomes significantly faster, as the framework is easy to grasp and extend.

+### Advantages of This Approach
+	1. Improved Debugging
+	•	Locators are scoped within their respective methods, making it easier to trace and resolve issues when tests fail.
+	2. Reduced Maintenance Effort
+	•	UI changes require minimal updates since common actions and locators are centralized in reusable methods.
+	3. Accelerated Test Writing
+	•	Tests are intuitive, and the inclusion of dynamic test data allows for rapid test creation and execution.
+	4. Simplified Collaboration
+	•	The design supports both senior and junior engineers, enabling the entire QA team to contribute efficiently.
+	•	Onboarding new engineers is quicker since the framework is designed to be easy to understand.
+	5. Faster Refactoring and Scalability
+	•	The framework is flexible and can adapt to changing requirements or new test scenarios without introducing unnecessary complexity.
+	6. Dynamic Test Execution
+	•	Using test case specification files to drive test data ensures flexibility, enabling tests to adapt dynamically to varying input scenarios.

 ## Bugs